NORTH ATLANTIC TRUST COMPANY LIMITED AS GENERAL PARTNER TO THE NORTH ATLANTIC PARTNERSHIP

 We may process your personal data for any of the purposes set out above where one (or more) of the following lawful processing grounds applies:

-- it is necessary to perform a contract with you;
+- it is necessary to perform a contract with you or a third party;

 - to take steps at your request before entering into a contract with you;